Car Hire Olbia Costa Smeralda Airport

 Alghero is on the coast and is one of Sardinia’s most beautiful medieval cities.
 Walk around the city and explore the cobbled streets of the old town, brave the majestic grotto ‘The Cave of Neptune’, or walk up Monte Timidone for spectacular views of the island.

 Sardinia’s capital city can be found on the Golfo degli Angeli (Gulf of Angels) on the island's south coast.
 It has miles of stunning beaches and coves to explore and relax on.
 Santa Margherita di Pula is very popular and offers stretches of sandy white beaches.
-Visit the II Castello, a hilltop citadel with stunning domes and towers rising above Cagliari.
+Visit the Il Castello, a hilltop citadel with stunning domes and towers rising above Cagliari.
 And don’t miss the Cathedral, the main place of worship for the people of Cagliari and a probably the most important monument in the city.

-Giardini Publici are former royal gardens at the highest point of Castello, ofering stunning views.
+Giardini Pubblici are former royal gardens at the highest point of Castello, ofering stunning views.
 The Museo Archeologico Nazionale houses artefacts from across the centuries.
 A recent acquisition is the Giganti di Monte Prama, giant sandstone figures dating back to the 8th century BC.

 Driving rules in ItalyWhich side of the road?